withfig/fig/README.md

 ## Repositories

-Use this repository to submit new issues and have discussions.
+Use this (withfig/fig) repository to submit new issues and have discussions.

 - [withfig/autocomplete](https://github.com/withfig/autocomplete): Collection of all specs for [autocomplete](https://docs.withfig.com/autocomplete).
 Contribute new specs and update old specs here.

 - [withfig/config](https://github.com/withfig/config): Fig's default configuration at install.
-Contains apps, installation, and update scripts.
+Contains installation, and update scripts.

-## Issues

-Submit bug reports and feature requests as issues to this repo.
-Make sure to add the appropriate labels that pertain to your issue.

-All Fig related issues should be opened in this repo, not in feature repos.

 ## Contributing

-- To learn more about how to contribute, see [CONTRIBUTING.md](CONTRIBUTING.md)
+To learn more about how to contribute, see [CONTRIBUTING.md](CONTRIBUTING.md)

+You can start building [autcomplete specs](https://github.com/withfig/autocomplete) for yourself, your team, and the community today.

+## Docs

+Our docs are available at [withfig.com/docs](https://withfig.com/docs).
+**Note**: we are currently upgrading our website and re-writing our docs entirely.
+They will be available in mid-January 2021.
+Please bear with us

+## Issues, Bugs & Feature Requests

+[Create a new issue](https://github.com/withfig/fig/issues/new/choose) in this (withfig/fig) repo.
+If needed, our issue templates will then redirect you to the right place.

+Most issues are made in this repo.
+Only create issues in other repos for the following:

+- [withfig/autocomplete](https://github.com/withfig/autocomplete): Issues with specific completion specs (e.g. git, aws...) or the completion spec standard (e.g. the standard doesn't work with this specific type of CLI argument)
+- [withfig/config](https://github.com/withfig/config): Issues with Fig's installation and update scripts (e.g. perhaps the Fig CLI is not being added to your $PATH because of a custom set up or shell)

+Again, start [here](https://github.com/withfig/fig/issues/new/choose) and then we will redirect you accordingly.